level23/druid-client/README.md

 The `distinctCount()` aggregation function computes the distinct number of occurrences of the given dimension.

-This method uses the Theta Sketch extension and it should be enabled to make use of this aggregator.
+This method uses the Theta Sketch extension, and it should be enabled to make use of this aggregator.
 For more information, see: https://druid.apache.org/docs/latest/development/extensions-core/datasketches-theta.html

 Example: